How is a temporary crown prepared?

-- The tooth after being crowned prevents the air from getting into the unprotected bare nerves and thus causing no pains to the bare nerves.
+- The tooth after being crowned prevents the air and bacteria from getting into the unprotected bare nerves and thus causing no pains to the bare nerves.

-- The times when the patient’s temporary dental crown is on, the doctors advise them to stop flossing their tongues on the zone around the fresh temporary crown.
+- While the patient is wearing a temporary dental crown, the doctor advises stopping flossing around the fresh temporary crown.
 They are further asked to brush as gently as possible and to avoid chewing gums and foods that are hard and sticky in nature.

-What to do when your temporary dental crown wears off?
+What to do if your temporary dental crown falls out?

 How much does a temporary crown cost?

 Usually, the cost involved in the temporary dental crown is counted in the entire price of placing a permanent crown.

 This is because it is a mere part of the entire process and is not counted separately.

 The cost of a crown is usually around $1,000 - $1,500, but it can be significantly more depending on your location, the experience of the dentist, and any additional treatment you might need.

 Frequently asked questions

 Yes, you can.
 But avoid hard and sticky foods as they could damage the crown or your crown might become loose or fall out.
 Eat with caution.